Sk3W3d/yet-another-board-game/README.md

         Cannot penetrate walls.
         After attack, acquire a chance to move by a distance not more than 5.
         The moving consumes no POE.
-    Ability 2 (passive): The Phantom Menace
-        When moving, Darth Maul can pass and atop at pixels of walls.
-        However, if he is in wall both at the start and the end of his turn :
-        He receives 30 damage at the end of that (his) turn.

 ### Darth Sidious
     Related items: electric pole